-To indicate the presence of this feature: code this value on the parameter, FEATURE = There is a separate physical control unit path to the device.
-ALTCTRL Rotational position sensing (Required for 3340 compatibility mode).
+To indicate the presence of this feature: code this value on the parameter, FEATURE = There is a separate physical control unit path to the device ALTCTRL Rotational position sensing (Required for 3340 compatibility mode).
 RPS DASD sharing and reserve/release logic usage: (Specify only one.)
 Share device with other systems; Use reserve/release logic as needed.
 SHARED Use reserve/release logic only when the system is physically partitioned.
 SHAREDUP

-DASD 3350

-3350 You can use the 3350 in either of two modes: 3350 native mode (the 3350 functions as a 3350) 3330 compatibility mode (the 3350 functions as either a 3330-1 or a 3330-11) The topic you are reading explains how to code the IODEVICE statement so you can use the 3350 in native mode.
+You can use the 3350 in either of two modes:

+- 3350 native mode (the 3350 functions as a 3350) - 3330 compatibility mode (the 3350 functions as either a 3330-1 or a 3330-11)

+The topic you are reading explains how to code the IODEVICE statement so you can use the 3350 in native mode.

 To use the 3350 in compatibility mode, code the IODEVICE statement as you would for either a 3330-1 or a 3330-11.
-For information on how to code these IODEVICE statements, see the appropriate topic: "3330 Model 1 or 2" on page 6-10 "3330 Model 11" on page 6-11 For additional information about 3330 compatibility mode, see 3350/3344 Installation and Conversion Guide.
-Required Parameters ADDRESS = {device-number | (device-number,number-of-units)} Note: If you omit number-of-units, the MVS configuration program assigns two device numbers: the device number you specify and the next sequential device number.
-CUNUMBR = (number[,number]...)
+For information on how to code these IODEVICE statements, see the appropriate topic:

+- "3330 Model 1 or 2" on page 6-11 - "3330 Model 11" on page 6-12

+For additional information about 3330 compatibility mode, see 3350/3344 Installation and Conversion Guide.

+Note: If you omit number-of-units, the MVS configuration program assigns two device numbers: the device number you specify and the next sequential device number.
-FEATURE = ( feature [ feature ] ) (See "Device Features" on page 6-17.)

-$OFFLINE = {YES NO}$

-$\mathbf{PATH} = chpid$

-$\mathbf{STADET} = \{\underline{\mathbf{Y}} \mathbf{N}\}$

-$TIMEOUT = \{\underline{Y} \mathbf{N}\}$

-UNITADD = nnn

-To indicate the presence of this feature: code this value on the parameter, FEATURE = There is a separate physical control unit path to the device.
-DASD sharing and reserve/release logic usage: (Specify only one.)
-ALTCTRL Share device with other systems; Use reserve/release logic as needed.
+To indicate the process of this features code this value on the parameter, FEATURE = To indicate the presence of this feature: FEATORE = There is a separate physical control unit path to the device ALTCTRL DASD sharing and reserve/release logic usage: (Specify only one.)
+Share device with other systems; Use reserve/release logic as needed.
 SHARED Use reserve/release logic only when the system is physically partitioned.
 SHAREDUP